 - Looks good: the font must meet our standards for whimsical and pleasing style to match Misho’s general aesthetic

-- Won’t break the bank: I am willing to pay for a professional font within reason
+- Won’t break the bank: As an indie publisher, I am willing to pay for a professional font within reason

 The font with highest marks and the most recommendations on various sites was Dyslexie .
 Developed in the Netherlands by Christian Boer, this font has a seemingly great pedigree and a professional Web site plus pricing plans for publishers (it’s free for personal use).
 Unfortunately, their business model was too expensive.
 The font required an ongoing subscription or a royalty contract to keep using it over time.
 The price was based on how many books we sell, and we would have to submit our financial records to a third party accounting firm to prove our numbers.
-(Yes, I read the fine print in the contract!)
+(Yes, I read the fine print in the contracts!)
+When it comes to accounting, I must say I’m not a natural at it.
+I think a full-service bookkeeping and payroll company could really be beneficial to people like me who don’t find numbers and money the easiest, to begin with.

-I’m not trying to hide anything, but that’s just too much complexity for a self-publisher.
+That’s too much complexity for a self-publisher.
 Their support staff were very friendly and helpful, but the bottom line was that the price was too high.
-And although they have more research than most to back them, it was still too slim.
-The study sizes were just too small to be conclusive.
+And although they have more research than most to back them, it was still too slim to justify the price point for my use.
 (See the link at the end for an evaluation of the research.)

 Our next choice was Sylexiad, which was created by Dr. Robert Hillier, a Senior Lecturer at Norwich University College of Arts in Great Britain.
 The font had been developed as part of his research.
 We were pretty excited that the font seemed to be available.
 But to our dismay, all the Buy Now links led to File Not Found pages.